pranali3/PracticeGithub/README.md

-# PracticeGithub
+# convert-sign-language-to-text
-PracticeGithub is a repository for showing how to convert sign language to text using an android app.
+This is a repository for showing how to convert sign language to text using an android app.